xen-project/xen/docs/misc/xenstore-paths.markdown

 Domain Id of the xenstore domain in case xenstore is provided via a domain instead of a daemon in dom0.

+#### /local/static_shm/[_a-zA-Z0-9]+/* []

+(Note: Currently, this will only appear on ARM guests.)

+The following paths contain backing memory parameters of a static shared memory whose id matches the `[_a-zA-Z0-9]+` part in the path.
+Their formats and meanings are the same as those in an xl config file, described in the manpage **xl-static-shm-configuration(5)**.

+* begin/end: the boundary of the backing memory region.
+* prot: the largest set of stage-2 permission flags that can be granted to the slave domains.
+* cache_policy: the stage-2 cacheability/shareability attributes of the backing
+  memory region.

+The following paths contain run-time information about the static shared memory region.

+* master: the domid of the backing domain.
+* slaves: information about the slaves that are sharing the region, see ** /local/static_shm/[_a-zA-Z0-9]+/slaves/$DOMID/* ** below.
+* users: An integer.
+This is the reference count of the backing memory region, including the master domain itself.
+When this value reachies 0, the backing memory region will be freed.

+#### /local/staitc_shm/[_a-zA-Z0-9]+/slaves/$DOMID/* []

+(Note: Currently, this will only appear on ARM guests.)

+The following paths contain static shared memory region parameters of a slave domain.
+Their formats and meanings are the same as those in xl config files, described in the manpage **xl-static-shm-configuration(5)**.

+* begin/end: the boundary of the shared memory region.
+* prot: the stage-2 permission flags of the shared memory area.
+* offset: when mapping the backing memory region to the slave's memory space, the mapping will start from offset bytes after the beginning of the backing memory region.

 [BLKIF]: http://xenbits.xen.org/docs/unstable/hypercall/x86_64/include,public,io,blkif.h.html
 [FBIF]: http://xenbits.xen.org/docs/unstable/hypercall/x86_64/include,public,io,fbif.h.html